 3. Do you need to broadcast over a long distance?

 Even if you have a wireless router inside your modem, you may need one or more additional wireless routers if you need to broadcast your signal around corners, through thick walls, or over a long distance.

 There’s a rule of thumb for wireless internet distances.
-The distance between router and computing device should not exceed 150 feet indoors and 300 feet outdoors.
+The distance between the router and the computing device should not exceed 150 feet indoors and 300 feet outdoors.

 Notice the range doubles when your signal has no obstacles (walls, doors, etc).
 Each obstacle degrades your signal by 25%.

-Also, older wireless routers used the 802.11a standard, which offers a shorter broadcast distance than newer technology.
+Also, older wireless routers use the 802.11a standard, which offers a shorter broadcast distance than newer technology.
 Keep this in mind when purchasing your next wireless router(s).

 Personally, I use 3 wireless routers in my house: one near my cable modem, one in my kitchen to extend to my outdoor patio, and one in my living room to extend to my sun porch.
 Without extending my wireless signal, my access outdoors would be nonexistent.

 4. What are you using the internet for?